migpimenta/kafka-by-example/README.md

 # Kafka by Example

-Learning Kafka through practical exercises gives you a deep understanding of how it behaves in real‑world scenarios.
-Below are 6 progressively challenging exercises that build your skills—from basic operations to production‑ready configurations and failure scenarios.
+Learning Kafka through practical chapters gives you a deep understanding of how it behaves in real‑world scenarios.
+Below are 6 progressively challenging chapters that build your skills—from basic operations to production‑ready configurations and failure scenarios.

-> Each exercise folder contains a `README.md` with detailed instructions, concepts to learn, and solutions.
+> Each chapter folder contains a `README.md` with detailed instructions, concepts to learn, and solutions.
 Work through the instructions step-by-step to build your understanding before reviewing the provided solutions.

 ---
-## Exercise Roadmap
+## Chapter Roadmap

 ### 1. Kafka Fundamentals: Topics, Producers, and Consumers
 **Goal:** Master the basics by creating topics, producing messages via CLI, and consuming them with different configurations.